Overview

 The NVMe drive uses Commit Action 3 (CA3), meaning the new firmware is staged but only activates after a full power cycle.
 A warm reboot is not sufficient.

-- Perform a complete shutdown of the NG120 appliance.
+- Perform a complete shutdown of the NG120 appliance (unplug the device from the power outlet).

 - Turn it back on.